 parameter determines the buffer's size.
 When this limit is reached, the buffer is flushed.

-The buffer size is sufficiently large (3072 operations by default) to maintain high throughput without causing any impact.
+The buffer size is sufficiently large (3072 operations by default) to maintain high throughput without impacting latency.
 Moreover, it does not impact latency since the flush from the buffer reaching its capacity is asynchronous.
 This means that the YSQL engine can continue processing while the buffered writes are sent to the storage layer in the background.
 This is particularly advantageous for high-throughput tasks like COPY that produce substantial writes.

 With asynchronous flushes, the ysql_max_in_flight_ops

 parameter limits the number of in-flight operations to 10000 by default.
-A synchronous flush occurs when this limit is reached.
+When this limit is reached, a synchronous flush occurs.

 Those parameters can be set in a SQL session: